enyineer/belabox-receiver/README.md

 - Within Belabox, set "live/stream/belabox" as SRT streamid.

 #### Moblin / IRL Pro
-- Configure the following SRTLA-Connection to your belabox-receiver server: `srtla://<your-container-public-ip>:5000?streamid=live/stream/belabox`
+Configure the following SRTLA-Connection to your belabox-receiver server: `srtla://<your-container-public-ip>:5000?streamid=live/stream/belabox`

 ### Receiver (OBS / VLC)
-- To retrieve the SRT-Stream (via OBS, VLC etc.), open the following URL: `srt://<your-container-public-ip>:8282/?streamid=play/stream/belabox`
+To retrieve the SRT-Stream (via OBS, VLC etc.), use the following SRT-URL: `srt://<your-container-public-ip>:8282/?streamid=play/stream/belabox`

+> [!TIP]
+> In OBS, add a `Media Source` to your scenes and configure it accordingly
+>
+> In your Media Source, unset `Local File` and then paste the SRT-URL into the `Input`-Field

 ### Stats
 You can find your public Statistics-URL at `http://<your-container-public-ip>:8181/stats`